Integrative Physiology (IPHY)

 Examines nutrient use during exercise and the nutrient needs of athletes and active individuals, including strategies to improve physical performance and recovery through dietary manipulations and dietary supplements.

-Requisites: Requires prerequisite course of IPHY 2420 or IPHY 3400 (minimum grade C-).
+Requisites: Prerequisite of IPHY 2420 (minimum grade C-).
+Restricted to Integrative Physiology (IPHY) majors only.

 IPHY 4440 (4) Endocrinology